 – e.i.r.p limit for fixed-satellite service (Earth-to-space) to protect mobile service and fixed service in 81-86 GHz;

-– E.I.R.P limit for mobile-satellite service (Earth-to-space) to protect mobile service and fixed service in 81-84 GHz.
+– e.i.r.p limit for mobile-satellite service (Earth-to-space) to protect mobile service and fixed service in 81-84 GHz.

+[No changes until Section 8.1.1.2]

 8.1.1.2 Scenario 2: Single Interferer (GSO Satellite, Dynamic Analysis)

+The following GSO FSS characteristics were extracted from the liaison statement by Working Party 4A in document 5C/142.
+The specific system used in this study is System C.

+Table 6

+Parameters of the GSO FSS System